-Dose-related increases in the incidence of zona glomerulosa hypertrophy (classified as non-neoplastic histopathological change) occurred in all treatment groups (both sexes) and was statistically significant (p < 0.01) when compared to the control.
+Dose-related increases in the incidence of zona glomerulosa hypertrophy (classified as a non-neoplastic histopathological change) occurred in all treatment groups (both sexes) and was statistically significant (p < 0.01) when compared to the control.
 At week 13, oncocytic tubules were noted in males and females fed 2 or 4% Potassium Bicarbonate; after 30 months, the incidence of this lesion was much higher in the treated rats when compared to the background incidence in controls.
 No progression to oncocytomas was noted.
 The incidences of simple epithelial hyperplasia and of papillary/nodular hyperplasia of the urinary bladder were increased in the 2% and 4% Potassium Bicarbonate groups.
-Urothelial hyperplasia (classified as non-neoplastic histopathological change) and papillary/nodular hypderplasia of the urinary bladder were statistically significant (p < 0.01) when compared to the control.
-There was an increased incidence of papillomas, and one female of this group had a transitional cell carcinoma.
+Urothelial hyperplasia (classified as a non-neoplastic histopathological change) and papillary/nodular hyperplasia of the urinary bladder were statistically significant (p < 0.01), compared to the control.
+The incidence of (multiple) transitional cell papilloma (benign) in the urinary bladder was 2 (in males) and 6 (in females; p < 0.05) for animals dosed with 4% Potassium Bicarbonate.
+The incidence of transitional cell carcinoma (malignant) in the urinary bladder was 1 (in males) and 3 (in females) dosed with 4% Potassium Bicarbonate.
 These changes indicate an association between prolonged treatment with Potassium Bicarbonate and urinary bladder cancer.
 Except for the preneoplastic and neoplastic lesions in the urinary bladder, there were no treatment-related changes in any specific tumor type among the groups.
-In females, relatively high incidences of adenocarcinomas were found in the uterus with 4% Potassium Bicarbonate, but because these changes were not accompanied by preneoplastic alterations in the 18- and 30-month studies (See section on Repeated Dose Toxicity) and because their incidences were within the range of historical control data, they were not deemed treatment-related.
+In females, relatively high incidences of adenocarcinomas were found in the uterus with 4% Potassium Bicarbonate, but because these changes were not accompanied by preneoplastic alterations in this 30-month study or in the 18-month chronic oral study (in Chronic Oral Toxicity section) and because their incidences were within the range of historical control data, they were not deemed treatment-related.

-Additionally, the total number of rats with tumors or the total incidence of tumors was not affected by treatment.
-Although the number of Potassium Bicarbonate-fed males with malignant tumors reached the level of statistical significance, when the number of urinary bladder lesions were excluded from evaluation, the difference when compared to the controls was not significant.
-In summary, apart from the effects on the urinary bladder, treatment with Potassium Bicarbonate did not affect type, incidence, or multiplicity of tumors, nor the time of tumor appearance and the ratio of benign-malignant tumors.
-22
+Additionally, the total number of rats with tumors and the total incidence of tumors were not affected by treatment.
+Although the number of Potassium Bicarbonate-fed males with malignant tumors reached the level of statistical significance, the difference compared to the controls was not statistically significant when the number of urinary bladder lesions was excluded from the evaluation.
+In summary, apart from the effects on the urinary bladder, treatment with Potassium Bicarbonate did not affect the type, incidence, or multiplicity of tumors, or the time of tumor appearance or the ratio of benign-to-malignant tumors.